 It is important to know that symptoms may take up to a year to clear.

 How does nail psoriasis look on skin of color?

 People of Color with nail psoriasis may develop what looks like small pinpricks on the nail.
 The nails may also become thicker, crumble, and develop discoloration.
 Nail psoriasis can mimic other conditions.
 Often, a doctor

-Nail psoriasis does not always cause physical pain but may cause embarrassment.
+Nail psoriasis does not always cause physical pain but may cause discomfort and embarrassment.
 Doctors often use a scoring system to help determine the severity of symptoms.
 Treatment can prevent the condition from worsening.